Do Sea Turtle Really Live to Be 150

 Whilst the ages of Harriet and Tu’i Malila are remarkable, it’s difficult to say definitively whether or not all sea turtles can live to be 150 years.
 Much depends on the specific species and the environment they live in.
 However, these examples certainly hint at the potential for such remarkable longevity within these inspiring and beautiful creatures.

-See Also Can Turtle Have Claws
+See Also Can Turtle Have Seizure

 Sea Turtles and Their Favorable Genetics